What is Dopram and how is it used?

 Admixture of doxapram and ticarcillin disodium results in an 18% loss of doxapram in 3 hours.
 When doxapram is mixed with minocycline hydrochloride, there is a loss of 8% of doxapram in 3 hours and a 13% loss of doxapram in 6 hours.

-DOPRAM Injection (doxapram hydrochloride injection, USP) is available in boxes of six 20 mL multiple dose vials containing 20 mg of doxapram hydrochloride per mL with benzyl alcohol 0.9% as the preservative (NDC 0641-6018-06).
+DOPRAM Injection (doxapram hydrochloride injection, USP) is available in cartons of one 20 mL multiple dose vial containing 20 mg of doxapram hydrochloride per mL with benzyl alcohol 0.9% as the preservative (NDC 0641-6018-01).

 Store at Controlled Room Temperature, Between 20°C to 25°C (68°F to 77°F).
 See USP.